-Students are going home sick, missing school for multiple days, sometimes up to a week.
-This has left students at Osceola missing valuable information and wondering if there is a reason behind this madness.
+Students are going home sick, missing school for multiple days, and sometimes even up to a week.
+This has left students at Osceola missing valuable information and wondering if there is a reason behind this.

 A reason students are getting sick may be due to teens and kids having a higher positivity rate of the flu than in past outbreaks.
 According to Tampa Bay Times at John Hopkins Hospital, “The positivity rate among children tested for the virus rose to 30%.”
 This was double the positivity rates in December, which shows why so many kids and teens have been struggling with this illness in January.